-Would the proposed action adversely affect a species protected under the Bald and Golden Eagle Protection Act or Migratory Bird Treaty Act or habitat for such species? -- No Explain how the determination was made (e.g., are species present in the area but your proposed action will have no adverse effect or no significant effect? why?).
-Although not required, recommend attaching any consultation or correspondence conducted.: The proposed action is not anticipated adversely affect a species protected under the Bald and Golden Eagle Protection Act or Migratory Bird Treaty Act or habitat for such species.
+• Would the proposed action adversely affect a species protected under the Bald and Golden Eagle Protection Act or Migratory Bird Treaty Act or habitat for such species? -- No Explain how the determination was made (e.g., are species present in the area but your proposed action will have no adverse effect or no significant effect? why?).
+Although not required, recommend attaching any consultation or correspondence conducted.: iPac environmental review did not identify the Proposed Action will or would have a potentially significant effect on species protected by the act above.
+See Ipac attached.

-Attachments: BGEPA MBTA consultation: ipac (IPaC USCG-2024-0675.pdf, 984.23kB) Comments:
+Attachments: BGEPA MBTA consultation: (No files uploaded yet.)